AartiDashore/TimeSeriesForecastingWithARIMA/README.md

 ### Forecasting
 ARIMA models forecast future values based on past observations.
 The model provides predictions along with confidence intervals to account for uncertainty in the forecasts.

+## Explanations

+### Library Update:
+The previous version used the deprecated ARIMA class from statsmodels.tsa.arima_model.
+The updated version uses the ARIMA class from the statsmodels.tsa.arima.model module, which is the correct and more up-to-date approach.

+### Forecasting:
+We use the get_forecast method from the ARIMA model to obtain the forecasted values and the confidence intervals.
+This method provides both the predicted values and the range of uncertainty (confidence intervals).

+### Confidence Intervals:
+confidence_intervals gives the lower and upper confidence bounds for the forecasted values, which are plotted as a shaded region around the forecast.

+### ARIMA Model:
+The ARIMA class takes the time series data and the model order (p, d, q) for training, where:
+  - p: The number of autoregressive (AR) terms.
+  - d: The number of differences needed to make the series stationary.
+  - q: The number of moving average (MA) terms.

+### Differencing:
+We perform differencing on the time series to make it stationary, and then check stationarity using the Augmented Dickey-Fuller (ADF) test.
+If the series is non-stationary, it needs differencing to be made stationary.

+### Plotting:
+The plot shows both the historical data and the forecasted values.
+The confidence intervals are represented as a shaded area to indicate the uncertainty in the predictions.

 ## Variables and Parameters